redis/redis-doc/topics/cluster-spec.md

 The way hash slots configurations are propagate are basically two:

 1. Heartbeat messages.
 The sender of a ping or pong packet always adds information about the set of hash slots it (or its master, if it is a slave) servers.
 2. `UPDATE` messages.
-Since in every heartbeat packet there are informations about the sender `configEpoch` and set of hash slots served, if a receiver of an heartbeat packet will find the sender information not updated, it will send a packet with the new information, forcing the stale node to update its info.
+Since in every heartbeat packet there is information about the sender `configEpoch` and set of hash slots served, if a receiver of an heartbeat packet will find the sender information not updated, it will send a packet with the new information, forcing the stale node to update its info.

 The receiver of an heartbeat or `UPDATE` message uses certain simple rules in order to update its table mapping hash slots to nodes.
 When a new Redis Cluster node is created, its local hash slot table is simple initialized to `NULL` entries, so that each hash slot is not bound, not linked to any node.
 Something like the following: